-We are currently working closely with our customers to make sure that we will be prepared – as best we can – for the different Brexit and "trade war" scenarios.
-We hope that the contending parties will reach good, sustainable agreements.
+We always work closely with our customers in South and sub-Saharan Africa to deal with political upheavals, labour strikes and natural catastrophes.
+Globally, we prepare – as best we can – for the different Brexit and "trade war" scenarios.
+Both here and abroad, we hope that contending parties reach good, sustainable agreements.

 In DSV, we are great believers in free trade and globalisation, and our base assumption is that global trade will grow in line with GDP in the coming years.
 In any case, we are flexible and will adapt to changing market conditions if necessary.